 Skill School NI is now thriving...the feedback from teachers, parents and carers has been absolutely fantastic

 “That’s when we contacted the Roe Valley Enterpise Agency to explore our options and see what we needed to do to launch our very own coaching business.
-Our business advisor Joanne Miller took us step by step through the process of what we needed to do to get our business up and running.
+Our business advisor Joanne Miller took us step by step through the process of the Go For It programme and what we needed to do to get our business up and running.
 She helped us pull together a personalised business plan, which provided us with the framework to get out there and make it happen.

 “Skill School NI is now thriving and we have employed an additional full-time coach, as well as a number of part-time coaches, to help us meet the demand from schools across the North West.
 The feedback from teachers, parents and carers has been absolutely fantastic and we can’t thank them enough for their support.
 We are oversubscribed regularly on our holiday camps, which is another positive sign that kids are enjoying our sessions.